 Magnesium Elektron, Swinton, England.
 A dedicated landfill has been adjacent to our Swinton plant (near Manchester) for more than 60 years.
 Following a review, we decided to close the landfill and ship our continuing waste to commercial landfills off-site.
 A detailed closure plan for the landfill was approved in June 2011 with the U.K. Environment Agency as the relevant regulator.
-The remediation process has progressed well through 2013, 2014 and 2015, and we estimate that it will require a further cost of \$0.5 million to complete the closure; covered by a specific reserve, this expenditure is expected to occur in 2016.
-The closure is being undertaken by an independent third party specialist contractor.
+The remediation process has progressed well although work slowed during 2016 due to inclement weather.
+The main work around capping the landfill has been completed and the final 'making good' of the site (laying topsoil and seeding) is now expected to be completed mid-2017.
+We have accrued a further \$0.3 million which we estimate to be the cost to complete the closure, which is to be undertaken by an independent third party specialist contractor.